Conflicts of Law in Personal Injury Cases

-Conflicts of Law in Personal Injury Cases: Virginia and North Carolina Insurance Issues
+Virginia and North Carolina Insurance Issues

 As a law firm with offices in Virginia and North Carolina and attorneys actively litigating personal injury cases in both Virginia and North Carolina courts, we frequently encounter cases where there are drivers from multiple states involved in a crash.
 In these situations, there are often different state laws governing the potential recovery and the insurance coverages.
-The state where the underlying policies are written have different laws and rules governing these coverages and how to settle a claim without prejudicing the coverages.
-For example, how does one settle an injury claim for a crash that happened in North Carolina, but has both Virginia and North Carolina liability and Underinsured Motorist (UIM) coverages?
+The state where the underlying policies are written has different laws and rules governing these coverages and how to settle a claim without prejudicing the coverages.

-The substantive law of the state where the crash occurred governs applies to the circumstances of the crash and any release of the tortfeasor (lex loci delecti).
+The substantive law of the state where the crash occurred applies to the circumstances of the crash and any release of the tortfeasor (lex loci delecti).
 Insurance policies, however, are contracts between the insurer and the insured.
 As such, the policy is governed by the law of the state where the policy is written (lex loci contractus).
 Virginia UIM policies are governed by Code of Virginia Section 38.2-2206.
-This statue establishes a framework for settling with a liability carrier while preserving the UIM claim and coverage of a Virginia UIM policy.
+This statute establishes a framework for settling with a liability carrier while preserving the UIM claim and coverage of a Virginia UIM policy.

 However, North Carolina law establishes a different framework for liability settlements while preserving UIM coverage rights (NCGS 20-279.21).
 If an injured person settles their claim and releases the tortfeasor (driver causing the injury) the consequences could be disastrous; their UIM coverage/benefits may be extinguished.